 I took great interest in a number of the documents that NAIOP released in the aftermath of its controversial energy efficiency study.
 The organization has compiled both an FAQ and fact sheet detailing the various assumptions it made and conclusions it drew in an effort to clarify some of the unproductive vitriol that has flown around the web over the past month decrying its conclusion that 30 percent energy reductions are not practicable for the majority of commercial office properties.
 Both the fact sheet and FAQ are available on NAIOP’s web site and point out that the results of the study do not apply to all buildings; “[t]he study analyzes a typical office building that represents more than 50 percent of new Class A construction [that took place] in 2008.”
-NAIOP also clarifies that the subject building is a real 95,000-square-foot, speculative commercial office property in California, and claims that the results of its study show what’s possible for the “vast majority of new construction without having to redesign a typical office building,” calling the results “impressive.”
+NAIOP also clarifies that the subject building is a real 95,000-square-foot, speculative commercial office property in California that uses an access control systems nyc as a part of their security measures, and claims that the results of its study show what’s possible for the “vast majority of new construction without having to redesign a typical office building,” calling the results “impressive.”

 As you will recall, NAIOP analyzed and then assembled a package of energy efficiency features that it identified based on a targeted 10-year payback period and then modeled the building in three separate climate zones to come up with its projected energy reductions over ASHRAE 90.1-2004.
 The study concluded by stating that the projected energy efficiency savings were “done primarily by upgrading the building envelope insulation and increasing efficiency of energy using sub-systems.
 Representing the practical limit of current construction, together, these upgrades will save enough energy in approximately 10 years to offset their marginal increase in cost.
 Solar can be used to make up the difference to 30 percent, but with a payback timeframe exceeding 50 years.”